 When doing DDD, the notion of Bounded Contexts will definitely cross your path.
 Axon has been talking about the concept since prior to Axon 3, but true support for this was always in the hands of the developer themselves.
 Let’s give an example to clarify why defining and bounding different contexts is desirable in your application landscape.

 We go back to the bank client mentioned in the previous section.
 They are using Axon in several departments of their company.
-For example the mortgage, credit card and loan departments.
+For example the mortgage, credit card, and loan departments.
 Every department is in charge of their own piece of software, but these pieces will require communication with one another at one stage.
 For reporting maybe, or to validate a user’s credibility when applying for a mortgage.

-The notion of a “user” will thus coincide between these departments.
+The notion of a “user” will thus coincide with these departments.
 However, a “user” has a different set of requirements in the mortgage space than it has when applying for a credit card.
 To ensure consistency within the department, the mortgage application should not be polluted by the credit card’s idea of a user and vice versa.
 Instead, the required communication between the two should be confined to a consolidated global description instead.

-It is the above scenario which describes the desire to derive distinct compartments which have their own context.
+It is the above scenario that describes the desire to derive distinct compartments which have their own context.
 Added, they should be shielded from outside notions of the world, bounding themselves from the rest.
 As I stated earlier, we at AxonIQ have been preaching this necessity, but did not provide an out of the box solution.
 A solution which bounds the communication between applications tied to the same piece of infrastructure for messaging and storage.

 With Axon 4 however, we are allowing the option to define and support multiple contexts.
 This will ensure the communication of your applications will receive dedicated channels per context, as well as a dedicated storage location for the events.
 It greatly simplifies the work developers and operators would otherwise have put into setting up all these dedicated messaging channels and databases.